ampatha/tech-immersion-data-ai/data-exp7/README.md

 ## Task 1: Connect to PostgreSQL

-1. Open the [Azure portal](https://portal.azure.com) and navigate to the resource group you created (`hands-on-lab-SUFFIX` where SUFFIX is your unique identifier).
+1. Open the [Azure portal](https://portal.azure.com) and navigate to the resource group on your lab environment created (`tech-immersion-SUFFIX` where SUFFIX is your unique identifier).

 2. Find your PostgreSQL server group and select it.
 (The server group name will not have a suffix.
 Items with names ending in, for example, "-c", "-w0", or "-w1" are not the server group.)

    ![The PostgreSQL server group is highlighted in the resource group.](media/resource-group-pg-server-group.png 'Resource group')

 3. On the Overview blade, locate and copy the **Coordinator name** and **Admin username** values.
 Store these values in Notebook or similar text editor for later.
+These values are available as well on your lab login page.

    ![The Coordinator name copy button and Admin username value are both highlighted.](media/postgres-coordinator-name.png 'Overview blade')

-4. Select **Firewall** in the left-hand menu underneath Security.
-In the Firewall rules blade, select **+ Add firewall rule for current client IP address (xxx.xxx.xxx.xxx)** to add your IP to the server group's firewall.
+4. Select **Networking** in the left-hand menu underneath Security.
+In the Networking rules blade, select **+ Add current client IP address (xxx.xxx.xxx.xxx)** to add your IP to the server group's firewall.

    ![The Firewall rules blade is displayed.](media/postgres-firewall.png 'Firewall rules')